MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 - Internal tenant administrators
 - Admin agent
 - Helpdesk agent

 The admin agent and helpdesk agent roles are assigned through the [Microsoft Partner Center](https://partner.microsoft.com) for the partner associated with the tenant.
 These roles are delegated administrators on the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.

-As a partner, you can access the center from the Partner Dashboard in the Microsoft Partner Center:
+As a partner, you can access the administration center from the Partner Dashboard in the Microsoft Partner Center:

 1. Log into the [Partner Dashboard](https://partnercenter.microsoft.com/dashboard).
 2. Select the **Customers** link in the navigation pane.